ruthietut/my-portfolio/README.md

 # Getting started with my Portfolio website

-This is how i built my POrtfolio using react js.
+This is how i built my Portfolio using react js.

 ## Getting started